Help for Survivors

 After an abusive relationship, allow yourself to get help and support from others.
 Spend time with friends and family who care about you.
 Tell them what you need from them, whether that’s someone to talk to about what you went through, or someone to keep you from answering phone calls from your ex, stop you from texting them back, etc.

 If your abusive partner isolated you from friends and family, you may find that you no longer have that support network — but there are always people who want to help.
 Consider finding a counselor to talk with one-on-one, or join a support group.
-By calling the Iowa Domestic Violence Helpline, an advocate can connect you to services in your area.
+By calling the Iowa Victim Service Call Center, an advocate can connect you to services in your area.

 Taking care of yourself is such an important part of the healing process, and that begins with understanding that the abuse that happened wasn’t your fault.